Bank of America Logo

 Bank of America Emblem

-Designers have transformed Bank of America’s sense of self into a graphic sign that appears on every credit card and every branch.
-The stylized flag is encrypted: “B” – two blue stripes and “A” – four red ones.
+Designers turned Bank of America’s sense of self into a graphic sign on every credit card and branch.
+The stylized flag is coded with “B” as two blue stripes and “A” as four red stripes.

-The modern Bank of America logo is an effort to demonstrate the simplicity, ease, and accessibility of the financial institution it represents.
-The emblem depicts an identical flag in color to the U.S. national flag.
-It is positioned sideways and is shaped like a ruled rhombus.
-In front of it is the bank’s name, in upper-case chopped type.
+The modern Bank of America logo demonstrates the simplicity, ease, and accessibility of the financial institution it represents.
+The emblem depicts a flag identical in color to the U.S. national flag.
+It is placed sideways and has the shape of a regular rhombus.
+In front of it is the bank’s name, typed in uppercase in a chipped font.

 Why did Bank of America change its logo?